-$^{19}\mathrm{The~CO_2}$ emission rates are relevant in the policy evaluations section of the paper.
+$^{23}$ The CO2 emission rates are relevant in the policy evaluations section of the paper.
 The SO2 and NOx emission rates do not impact our calculation since the price of the corresponding permits price is set to zero in the forward simulations.

-&lt;sup>20Our use of Henry Hub futures prices for gas and the assumption regarding zero permit prices are both consistent with the approach taken in PJM (2016) regarding projections of gas and permit prices.
+$^{24}$ Our use of Henry Hub futures prices for gas and the assumption regarding zero permit prices are both consistent with the approach taken in PJM (2016) regarding projections of gas and permit prices.

-Structural Estimates: The estimate reported in Table 7 is \$/MW of gas-fired capacity.
-Note that given the lack of investment in coal-fired capacity implied by our model, it is not possible to estimate the costs for coal-fired capacity.
-Our estimate of around \$1.4 million per MW is comparable to the estimates in Spees et al. (2011), which are up to \$1 million per MW.
+MW for gas-fired capacity is comparable to the estimates in Spees et al. (2011), which are up to \$1 million per MW.
 Furthermore, as we have already discussed, the reported standard error of approximately \$32,000 per MWh does not take into account the 1st-stage estimation error.

-Endogenous Variables: We also provide the paths for a variety of endogenous variables, such as market-wide outcomes, and firm-level generation, profits, capacity, and heat rates, from our forward simulations for 2013-2062.
+Endogenous Variables.
+We also provide the paths for a variety of endogenous variables, such as market-wide outcomes, and firm-level generation, profits, capacity, and heat rates, from our forward simulations for 2013-2062.
 The BAT capacity in Figure 9, which is exclusively gas-fired, exhibits an upward trend increasing from 1,400 MW in 2014, the first year of investment, to 10,900 MW in 2062 (panel (a)).
 As a result, the share of output (electricity generation) that BAT capacity accounts for increases over time with roughly half of the increase taking place the first 15 years (panel (b)).
 Electricity generation (panel (c)) and price (panel (d)) increase over time, too.
 Following a period with a downward trend between 2013 and 2030, the share of gas in electricity generation increases from 18% to 30% (panel (e)).
 After about 20 years of growth of the share of coal in electricity generation that peaks at 40%, we see slight a decline in the later years.
 The share of sources other than coal and gas in electricity generation decreases from 47% in 2013 to 31% in 2062 (panel (f)).
 Recall that we assume no investment in these fringe sources.

 Table 8 shows the investments in gas-fired capacity by firm for 2013-2062.
 During the same period, there is no investment in coal-fired capacity.
 Overall, we see 51 instances of investment associated with close to 11,000 MW of gas-fired capacity.
 Three firms account for roughly 3/4 of the total investment.
-Exelon accounts for 2,400 MW, followed by NRG with around 2,550 MW and AES with 2,400 MW.
-Exelon invests 15 times.
+Exclon accounts for 2,400 MW, followed by NRG with around 2,550 MW and AES with 2,400 MW.
+Exclon invests 15 times.
 AES and NRG invest 12 times.
 It is important to keep in mind that this table tracks investment flow and not net investment.
 Investment may imply replacement of old units that become more costly to operate with new units.
 A detailed timeline of investment by firm is available in Figure 8.

-Model Predictions: Finally, in Figure 10 we compare the electricity price implied by our model with the on-peak electricity price for PJM from NYMEX futures for the period 2016/04-2019/12, noting that our model is not flexible enough to allow for on- and off-peak prices.
+Model Predictions.
+Finally, in Figure 10 we compare the electricity price implied by our model with the on-peak electricity price for PJM from NYMEX futures for the period 2016/04-2019/12.
 As we can see, our model tracks reasonably well the NYMEX futures prices.